nobleo/rviz_satellite/README.md

 Where the tokens `{z}`, `{x}`, `{y}` represent the zoom level, x coordinate, and y coordinate respectively.
 These will automatically be substituted by rviz_satellite when making HTTP requests.

+Tiles can optionally be loaded from a local filesystem if downloaded beforehand for cases where robots do not have internet access.
+For example, the file URI `file:///tmp/tile/{z}/{y}/{x}.jpg` can be used to load files from the `/tmp/tile` directory.

 rviz_satellite doesn't come with any preconfigured tile URL.
 For example, you could use one of the following tile servers: